 Adobe Acrobat document [190KB]

 The Dog show is a very popular event drawing in both professionals and family pets - whatever category you are in, all dogs are welcome to the Gosforth Agricultural show.
+The picture is of our 2018 champion called Dappy.

 ENTRIES ONLY TAKEN ON THE DAY